 Lucas Gun Oil – Odorless CLP

 It’s one thing when you’re at the shooting club plinking targets, but when it comes to deer hunting scent control is incredibly important.
-That’s why they turn to Lucas Gun Oil, as it is an oderless CLP that is designed to prevent jamming and overheating in larger caliber rifles.
+That’s why they turn to Lucas Gun Oil, as it is an odorless CLP that is designed to prevent jamming and overheating in larger caliber rifles.

 Simply dab a couple of drops on the bolt of your pistol, long rifle, or AR and you’re good to go.
 You won’t need much, and just like most CLPs it will last you a long time.

 This is a great, inexpensive option for gun owners.
-However you should be sure to note that this is not specifically a CLP.
+However, you should be sure to note that this is not specifically a CLP.
 You should only be used for lubricating your firearms after you’re done using your CLP to clean it.